louisescher/astro-startup-code/package/README.md

 # `astro-startup-code`

-An Astro Integration that allows you to run code alongside a deployment.
+An Astro Integration that allows you to run code alongside a NodeJS deployment.

 ## Prerequisites
 - Astro 5